simulatedrealty/tinyworld/README.md

 Imagine you have a scenario with 10 different steps, you've worked hard in 9 steps, and now you are just tweaking the 10th step.
 To properly validate your modifications, you need to rerun the whole simulation of course.
-However, what's the point in re-executing the first 9, and incur the LLM cost, when you are already satisified with them and did not modify them?
+However, what's the point in re-executing the first 9, and incur the LLM cost, when you are already satisfied with them and did not modify them?
 For situations like this, the module `tinytroupe.control` provide useful simulation management methods:

   - `control.begin("<CACHE_FILE_NAME>.cache.json")`: begins recording the state changes of a simulation, to be saved to